Peter-Vincent/HLT_Analysis.jl/README.md

 This repo contains the analysis codes for the Hierarchical Learning Task, which was active at some point between 2021 and 2022.

+A full copy of the directory, including codes and data, can be found on `ceph/akrami/Peter/HLT`

 ## Experiments
 The experiments for this project were performed online using PsychoJS, hosted on Pavlovia.
 An example experiment is [here](https://run.pavlovia.org/PeterVincent96/base_uniform_hlt)